DoorDash Inc. (DASH) Reveals an Earnings Mystery

-DoorDash Inc. (NYSE:DASH) went down by -3.40% from its latest closing price compared to the recent 1-year high of $257.25.
-The company’s stock price has collected -5.56% of loss in the last five trading sessions.
-The Wall Street Journal reported on 08/12/22 that Facebook Marketplace, DoorDash Team Up for Local Deliveries
+DoorDash Inc. (NYSE:DASH) went down by -1.73% from its latest closing price compared to the recent 1-year high of $257.25.
+The company’s stock price has collected -13.36% of loss in the last five trading sessions.

 Is It Worth Investing in DoorDash Inc. (NYSE :DASH) Right Now?